The Top Four Reasons Companies FAIL in Hiring Top Salespeople

 Many sales leaders incorrectly believe they are great judges of sales talent.
 They’re right less than 50 percent of the time.
 If you usually rely on your gut instinct, you are not alone.

-If you follow the typical process for hiring sales talent, you:
+If you follow the typical company sales strategies, you:

 - Read candidates’ resumes and interview them if you like what you see.